ballerina-platform/module-ballerina-xmldata/docs/proposals/toXml_fromXml_apis.md

 **Convert XML element with attributes(Unsupported in OpenAPI)**

-OpenAPI does not support xml which has elements with attributes.
+OpenAPI does not support XML which has elements with attributes.
 For more info, please see this issue: [https://github.com/OAI/OpenAPI-Specification/issues/630](https://github.com/OAI/OpenAPI-Specification/issues/630)

 But this usecase is commonly used in XML.
-Therefore, In Ballerina, we support through special field name `#content` like below.
+Therefore, In Ballerina, we support through the special field name `#content` like below.

 |Ballerina Record Definition | XML Sample |
 |---|---|